spilman6/courses/pages/modern-javascript/selecting-dom-elements.md

 	</div>
 </details>

 You can find the starter code [here](https://github.com/fvtc/js-ryans-webpage).
+Remember to fork the repository before cloning it down to your local machine.

 # The Document Object Model (DOM)